Enterprise ArchitectureCertificationScenario StrategyTOGAF Masterclass

 Summary

-Passing TOGAF Level 2 requires shift in perspective.
+Passing TOGAF Level 2 requires a shift in perspective.
 You are not a student anymore; you are a consultant delivering a recommendation.
 If you focus on the RPA method and learn to spot "distractors," you’ll be well on your way to earning your TOGAF Certified credentials.

 Ready to put your skills to the ultimate test?
 Don’t miss our full mock exams: